 The architectural skills of U.S. and British Amateur Champion, Walter J. Travis, were secured to produce the new links style layout.
 Every hole was planned carefully by Travis and promised to provide first class golf, beauty and difficulty.
 From the natural hazards and beautifully contoured greens to the perfectly placed bunkers and strategic layout, the new course demanded the finest kind of golf.

 Travis, known as “The Old Man”, was the most successful amateur golfer in the United States in the early 1900’s.
 Trips to Great Britain as part of his golfing career led him to course design, and he is believed to have had a hand in designing, remodeling or consulting on more than 50 golf courses.
-In addition to Cape Arundel, Travis designed such notable courses as Garden City Golf Club, Ekwanok, and Westchester Country Club, and is said to have influenced or consulted on the designs of Pine Valley, Pinehurst #2, National Golf Links.
+In addition to Cape Arundel, Travis designed such notable courses as Garden City Golf Club, Ekwanok, and Westchester Country Club, and is said to have influenced or consulted on the designs of Pine Valley, Pinehurst #2, and National Golf Links.

 In 2009, Cape Arundel Golf Club was named to the National Register of Historic Places by the United States Department of the Interior.
 This listing indicates that the course and property are considered worthy of preservation and protection as part of America’s cultural heritage.

 First constructed in 1900, Cape Arundel Golf Club’s historic hunter green clubhouse overlooking the Kennebunk River was renamed as 41 House in 2011 to honor the club’s most famous member and 41st President of the United States George H.W.
 Bush.

 Cape Arundel Golf Club is proud to have our 43rd President George W. Bush as an Honorary Member.
 The Walker Cup, contested biennially and organized by the R&A and the United States Golf Association, is named in honor of George Herbert Walker, lifelong member of Cape Arundel, President of the Club from 1949 – 1954, and President of the USGA.